ajtabjs/surviv-links/README.md

 https://github.com/HasangerGames/survivreloaded-server - archived repo for the survivreloaded server, client can be found somewhere if you know where to look

+https://github.com/SoyAlguien0/AlguienClient-Survev.io_Client - modified client for survev, gives optimizations for better fps and has some extra ui features

 ## suroi mirrors

 https://suroi.io - official site